Robert Garofalo, MD, MPH | Division Head, Pediatrician (he/him)

 April received her Bachelor of Science in Nursing at the University of Illinois at Chicago, and a Master of Business Administration, with a concentration in Healthcare Management at Loyola University Chicago.

 Cassie Bruggemann | Clinical & Academic Coordinator (she/her)

-Cassie is a Clinical & Academic Coordinator in the Division of Adolescent Medicine at Lurie Children's Hospital.
+Cassie is a Clinical & Academic Coordinator in the Division of Adolescent and Young Adult Medicine at Lurie Children's Hospital.
 Cassie provides direction and support to the clinical and graduate medical education team.
 Her previous experience includes program/education/clinical coordination at Northwestern Memorial Hospital and Rush University Medical Center.
 Cassie received her Bachelor of Science degree in Public Health and Health Administration along with a minor in Business Administration from Northern Illinois University.
 She is a passionate advocate for mental health and sexual health.